-- NJ State Driver's Test (verified by documentation). - Illnesses verified by a doctor's note. - Verified mandated court appearances. - Death in the immediate family (verified by parents(s) or legal guardian(s) note). - Religious holidays as prescribed by the State Department of Education (verified by parent(s) or legal guardian(s) note). - Take your child to work day. - Approved field trips and school sanctioned programs. - School nurse's excuse from class or school. - Junior and Senior college visitations/job interviews not to exceed three in a given year (verified by documentation from the college).
+- NJ State Driver's Test (verified by documentation). - Religious holidays as described by the State Department of Education (verified by parent(s) or legal guardian(s) note). - Take your child to work day. - Junior and Senior college visitations not to exceed three in a given year (verified by documentation from the college).